 - Recognition from Super Lawyers, National Trial Lawyers, and more

 We fight for accountability and dignity, not just results.
-Survivors of sexual assault deserve attorneys who listen, understand, and take action.
+Survivors of sexual assault deserve rideshare sexual assault attorneys in New Jersey who listen, understand, and take action.

 Frequently Asked Questions